E-commerce

 The right approach

-Instead of trying to force perfect equality between tools, aim to understand which tool answers which question.
-Shopify gives you a native view of the store.
-GA4 helps you segment the marketing and behavioral journey.
-Both are useful, but not interchangeable.
+Instead of trying to force a perfect match between tools, try to understand which tool answers which question.
+Shopify will give you a native view of the store.
+GA4 will help you segment the marketing and behavioral journey.
+Both are useful, but they are not interchangeable.

 What needs to be documented

-Define a reference source for each use: commercial management, marketing view, journey analysis, product view.
-This is what avoids sterile debates about “the right number.”
+Define a reference source for each use case: sales management, marketing analysis, journey analysis, product analysis.
+That is what prevents sterile debates over “the right number”.

 The most common mistakes when reading the conversion rate in GA4